[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 What matters is that consumers are renovating and if the company’s past results are any indication, consumers are doing plenty of it.
 Home Depot easily beat expectations in November, and while it missed on Q4 numbers this week, those numbers still showed plenty of growth.

-Ultimately, the spring season is like the company’s holiday period, making the short-term pullback even more attractive.
+Ultimately, the spring season is like the company’s holiday period, making any pullback attractive.
 Consumers will be out working on their yard, doing spring clean-ups and embarking on new household projects.

 Almost too ironically, Nike (NYSE:NKE) suffered a shoe gaff right as the stock was trading up to its prior highs.
 When Zion Williamson, a star player at Duke, saw his shoe literally blow out from under him just seconds into a game against North Carolina, Nike stock took a tumble.